mosparo/documentation/docs/5_integration/2_custom.md

 $verificationSignature = hmac_hash('sha256', $validationSignature . $formSignature, $privateKey);
 ```

-These signatures must be sent to mosparo together with the submission code and the form data.
+These signatures must be sent to mosparo together with the submission token and the form data.

 ```php
 $apiEndpoint = '/api/v1/verification/verify';